gregtyminski/Traffic-Sign-Classifier/README.md

 The result on `test` dataset for this training was: __0.950119__
 ![alt text][step-5-lenet-test-data]\

-## Verify on random images from internet
+## Test performance of model on random images from internet

 Last step is to verify the model on random images of german signs downloaded from internet.
 These pictures are:\